You’re here to support someone with HAE. We’re here to support you.

 What resources can help caregivers keep their loved ones on track with their treatment?

 There are several resources caregivers might find helpful.
-The TAKHZYRO Text Reminder Program can help make sure you never miss a date by sending messages when it’s time for the next dosage.
+The TAKHZYRO Text Reminder Program can help make sure you never miss a date by sending messages when it’s time for the next dose.
 On top of that, the TAKHZYRO Journey Journal can help you easily keep track of dosing days, attacks, and your loved one’s management plan.
 OnePath® can also provide support by offering educational materials, financial assistance options, and regular check-ins with a Patient Support Manager (PSM).

 What kind of information should caregivers prepare for future doctor appointments or hospital visits?